 Employee drug screenings have been standard procedure for decades in many industries, but the nation’s ongoing crisis of opiate and opioid abuse make it a growing focus for employers and HR professionals across the country.
 Reports that workers are failing workplace drug tests at the highest rates in over a decade also have many companies revisiting and updating existing policies.

-With increased attention on testing policies, and changing guidance on how to address testing and responses to test results, comes a need for greater awareness of the strengths and weaknesses of testing procedures, including the potential for false-positive test results that can come with expansion of the type and number of drugs included in screening programs.
+With increased attention on testing policies, and changing guidance on how to address testing and responses to test results, comes a need for greater awareness of the strengths and weaknesses of testing procedures, including the potential for false-positive test results that can come with expansion of the type and number of drugs included in pre-employment drug screening programs.
 False positive drug tests are a manageable element of workplace drug-test programs.

 Why Do Employee Drug Testing?